ddcc/llvm/llvm/docs/CMake.rst

   If enabled, the Z3 constraint solver is activated for the Clang static analyzer.
   A recent version of the z3 library needs to be available on the system.

+**LLVM_USE_SPLIT_DWARF**:BOOL
+  If enabled, store DWARF debug information separately from object files.
+Enabling this option can speed up build times in Debug configurations.

+**LLVM_USE_GDB_INDEX**:BOOL
+  If enabled, generate GDB index tables for locating split DWARF debug information at link time.
+Enabling this option can speed up GDB debugging startup times in Debug configurations with LLVM_USE_SPLIT_DWARF enabled.

 CMake Caches
 ============